Skip to Main Content

 European E-Justice Portal: Bankruptcy and insolvency information by European Union member state, with links to insolvency registers and laws by country.

-Foreign Law Guide (subscription database): Subject sections for each country include Bankruptcy & Insolvency, with citations to insolvency laws.
+Foreign Law Guide (subscription database): Subject sections for each country include Bankruptcy & Insolvency, with citations to insolvency laws and secondary sources.

 Debtor-Creditor Law (Lexis): Part IX is on international insolvency and enforcement of judgments for selected jurisdictions.

-The International Insolvency Review: Annual publication with chapters on cross-border insolvencies and insolvency laws of selected countries, available on Wiley Online and on Hein Online
+The International Insolvency Review: Quarterly publication with chapters on cross-border insolvencies and insolvency laws of selected countries, available on Wiley Online and on Hein Online

 Index to Foreign Legal Periodicals (Hein Online): Find articles on foreign insolvency laws by searching in the subject heading for Bankruptcy and by individual country.

-Getting the Deal Through: Restructuring and insolvency Q&A articles by country
+Lexology Panoramic: Restructuring and insolvency Q&A summaries and articles by country

 United Kingdom: